Tribe Magazine

-Tribe Magazine was a free print magazine originally distributed in Toronto, Ontario, as well as across Canada from 1993 to 2005.
+Tribe Magazine was a free print magazine dedicated to the club, rave and DJ scene in Canada, mostly focused on the scene in Toronto, Ontario.
+Founded in 1993 by Alex "Alex D." Dordevic, it was originally distributed in Toronto, as well as across Canada, until 2005.
 The magazine featured photography, music, CD reviews, and dance and club listings.
 It currently has an online presence as an internet message board and social network which provides all the functions of the print version.

-Magazine

-Tribe Magazines beginnings coincided with Toronto's fledgling club scene.
-The name was coined after publisher alexd observed "tribes" of club kids roaming the streets of the city looking for warehouse parties after the normal bars closed.

-In 2004, the magazine boasted a circulation of 100,000 readers a month.
-It published 109 issues and is currently on hiatus.

-TRIBE is published by Tribe Communications Inc., a privately held Canadian company.
-The word "TRIBE" was registered as a trademark in 2003 for use by Tribe Communications Inc. for on-line, print publishing and online advertising.
-The trademark is owned by Alex Dordevic, the CEO of TRIBE Communications Inc., and is used by the company under license.